novoalab/nanoRMS/README.md

 * Alternatively, NanoRMS can also be used to quantitatively estimate stoichiometry changes between two conditions (e.g. normal vs stress).
 In this scenario, it cannot predict the absolute stoichiometry of each individual site.

-* NanoRMS should only be run on sites that have previously been identified as RNA-modified sites (e.g. using EpiNano or similar softwares). **NanoRMS is NOT aimed at *de novo* prediction of RNA modified sites**.
+* NanoRMS should only be run on sites that have previously been identified as RNA-modified sites (e.g. using EpiNano or similar softwares).

+* NanoRMS is does **NOT** perform *de novo* predictions of RNA-modified sites**.

 ## Requirements/dependencies